 The principal direction of ambient noise in the secondary microseism band is generally to the east, as observed both in the ocean and on the continent and for all months considered.
-Figure 7d illustrates this by back-projecting the wave propagation paths for the red, green, and yellow peaks shown in Figure 6d,e,f.
-Paths with the same color are almost perpendicular to each other in Figure 7d, indicating distant source locations, although the mean SNR is considerably higher on the continent.
-As shown in Figure 7a,b,c, strong time-averaged energy is observed continuously between the red and the yellow arrows and the azimuthal content is similar on the continent and in the ocean, indicating that the source region(s) are likely to be the same and distant from the observing points.
-Figure 8 presents great circle paths back-projected from the OBS locations on a larger area map.
-Azimuths between the red and yellow arrows (~ $45^{\circ}-130^{\circ}$) from Figure 7 are indicated with black lines.
-The strongest observed signal, which occurs at wave propagation azimuths around 120° (near the red arrows), agrees well with the source regions hypothesized by Gerstoft et al. (2008) and Land ès et al. (2010) for body waves (marked with orange and yellow ellipses).
-The second strongest signal in the secondary band occurs at azimuths around 60° (near the yellow arrows), which is outside of these regions.
-However, Kedar et al. (2008) predicts a diffuse intense region of wave-wave interaction in the northern Pacific Ocean (marked with a green ellipse), which is weakened after multiplying by the microseismic excitation potential.
-Land ès et al. (2010) also observed a weaker source region in the central Pacific Ocean (marked with a yellow dashed ellipse).
-It is possible that the 60° signal that we observe is generated in these regions.
+Fig. 7(d) illustrates this by back-projecting the wave propagation paths for the red, green, and yellow peaks shown in Figs 6(d)-(f).
+Paths with the same colour are almost parallel to each other in Fig. 7(d), indicating distant source locations, although the mean SNR is considerably higher on the continent.
+As shown in Figs 7(a)-(c), strong time-averaged energy is observed continuously between the red and the yellow arrows and the azimuthal content is similar on the continent and in the ocean, indicating that the source region(s) are likely to be the same and distant from the observing points.

+Fig. 8 presents great circle paths back-projected from the OBS locations on a larger area map.
+Azimuths between the red and yellow arrows ( $\sim$ 45-130°) from Fig. 7 are indicated with black lines.
+The strongest observed signal, which occurs at wave propagation azimuths around 120° (near the red arrows), agrees well with the source regions hypothesized by Gerstoft et al. (2008) and